Nachman of Breslov: Biography

-Nachman was born on April 4, 1772 (Rosh Chodesh of Nisan) in Międzybóż, then in the Polish–Lithuanian Commonwealth and now in Ukraine.
+Nachman was born on April 4, 1772 (Rosh Chodesh Nisan), into a family of central figures in Hasidism in the town then known as Międzybóż in the Polish–Lithuanian Commonwealth, now Medzhybizh, Ukraine.
+Initially, he declined to take on his family's tradition of leading Hasidism.

-Nachman's mother, Feiga, was the daughter of Adil (also spelled Udel), daughter of the Baal Shem Tov, founder of Hasidic Judaism.
-His father Simcha was the son of Nachman of Horodenka (Gorodenka), who was a seventh-generation lineal descendant of Judah Loew ben Bezalel and one of the Baal Shem Tov's disciples, after whom Nachman was named.
+Nachman's mother, Feiga, was the daughter of Adil (also spelled Udel), daughter of the Baal Shem Tov.
+His father Simcha was the son of a Baal Shem Tov disciple for whom Nachman was named: Nachman of Horodenka (Gorodenka), who was a seventh-generation lineal descendant of Judah Loew ben Bezalel.
 Nachman had two brothers, Yechiel Zvi and Yisroel Mes, and a sister, Perel.

-At the age of 13, he married Sashia, daughter of Rabbi Ephraim, and moved to his father-in-law's house in Ossatin (Staraya Osota today).
-He acquired his first disciple on his wedding day, a young man named Shimon who was several years older than he was.
+At 13, he married Sashia, daughter of Rabbi Ephraim, and moved to his father-in-law's home in Ossatin.
+He acquired his first disciple on his wedding day—a young man named Shimon, who was several years older than him.

-In 1798–1799, he traveled to the Land of Israel, where he was visited Hasidim living in Haifa, Tiberias, and Safed.
+During 1798–1799, he traveled from Ukraine to the land of Ottoman Palestine, where he visited Hasidim living in Haifa, Tiberias, and Safed.
+He arrived in Galilee right before Napoleon’s battle with the Turks.
+This journey, which he saw as a private rite of passage, was often looked back on as a source of inspiration for him.
 In Tiberias, his influence brought about a reconciliation between the Lithuanian and Volhynian Hasidim.
+On his return from Ottoman Palestine, he was ready to assume the mantle of leadership in Hasidism, which he did in a highly selective manner.
+In his early years of leadership, he made each disciple confess all of his sins to him, as well as participate in a daily hour-long conversation with God.

 Shortly before Rosh Hashana 1800, Nachman moved to the town of Zlatopol.